-The blood vessels in your brain dilate when you have a headache and many medications for headaches contain caffeine, because it makes those vessels constrict.
+The blood vessels in your brain dilate when you have a headache, and many medications for headaches contain caffeine because it makes those vessels constrict.
 Caffeine is also a mild analgesic.
-Among people who are genetically susceptible to migraines, though, it seems that caffeine increases the frequency of those particularly nasty headaches.
+Among people who are genetically susceptible to migraines, though, it seems that caffeine increases the frequency of those, particularly nasty headaches.

 Caffeine likely decreases the risk of gallstones.
 In one study, both males and females who drank two or three cups of coffee a day had a 20% lower risk of developing gallstones over 20 years compared to people who drank done.
 In a study that only included men, the decrease in risk was even more impressive – 40%.

 Do you remember the Red Bull and Vodka thing in the early 2000s?
 Or the Irish Coffee thing of…last night?
-The problem is that caffeine makes you feel less drunk, but it doesn’t actually sober you up in the least.
+The problem is that caffeine makes you feel less drunk, but it doesn’t sober you up in the least.
 It just makes you believe that your reaction time and judgment are OK, and you can see why that’s a pretty dangerous situation to find yourself in.

 How your body reacts to caffeine seems to be a pretty individualized thing – some people swear that a cup of coffee after dinner doesn’t interrupt their sleep while others insist that they can’t have a drop after noon.
 If you feel OK and sleep well, and you’re not drinking multiple pots of coffee or cases of energy drinks every day, there’s probably not too much of a reason for concern about your caffeine intake, as long as you aren’t pregnant, have high blood pressure, or suffer from GERD.
-In fact, a few cups a day might just be a boon your health.
+A few cups a day might be a boon of your health.